Foam Rolling vs Massage Gun for Hip Tightness | 321 STRONG Answers

 ### Can I use a massage gun and foam roller together for hip tightness?

-Yes, but prioritize the foam roller for the broad hip muscles first.
+Yes, but focus on the foam roller for the broad hip muscles first.
 Use the massage gun afterward only if you have a specific trigger point that needs isolated attention.
-Most people get full relief from rolling alone, though some like to [pair rolling with stretching](/blog/should-i-foam-roll-before-or-after-hip-stretches).
+A lot of people get full relief from rolling alone, though some like to [pair rolling with stretching](/blog/should-i-foam-roll-before-or-after-hip-stretches).

 ### How long should I foam roll my hips per session?